Tochukz/Beginning-C-plus-plus/README.md

 __Note__: If your compiler does not allow variable-length arrays, you can achieve the same result - and much more using a _vector_.

 ## Chapter 6: Pointer and References
+__What is a Pointer__
+A _pointer_ is a variable that can store an address of another variable, of some piece of data elsewhere in memory.

+__Tip__: As a rule, you should always initialize a pointer when you define it because it reckless not to.
+Uninitialized pointers are more dangerous than ordinary variables that aren’t initialized.
+Therefore, if you cannot give it an intended value yet, initialize the pointer to _nullptr_.

+All pointer variable _for a given platform_ will have the same size.
+The size of pointer variables depends only on the amount of addressable memory of your target platform.
+Fr nearly all platforms today, the size of pointer variable will be either 4 or 8 bytes (for 32- and 64-bit computer architectures, respectively).
+In principle, you may encounter other values as well, such as if you target more specialized embedded systems.